MusicPlayerDaemon/MPD/doc/plugins.rst

    * - **emulate_amiga yes|no**
      - Enables the Amiga resampler for Amiga modules.
 This emulates the sound characteristics of the Paula chip and overrides the selected interpolation filter.
 Non-Amiga module formats are not affected by this setting.
 Defaults to yes.
    * - **emulate_amiga_type**
      - Configures the filter type to use for the Amiga resampler.
 Supported values are: "auto": Filter type is chosen by the library and might change.
 This is the default. "a500": Amiga A500 filter. "a1200": Amiga A1200 filter. "unfiltered": BLEP synthesis without model-specific filters.
 The LED filter is ignored by this setting.
 This filter mode is considered to be experimental and might change in the future.
 Defaults to "auto".
+Requires libopenmpt 0.5 or higher.

 mpcdec
 ------